At a glance

-If your carry on with Portuguese language after year two you may also spend the year in Portugal and/or Brazil.
+If you intend to carry on with Portuguese after year two you may also spend the year in Portugal and/or Brazil.

 Options available to you may depend on the details of the Brexit settlement negotiated by the UK government.
 For more information, see our Year Abroad page and the School of Cultures, Languages and Area Studies statement on Brexit and our year abroad provision

 Application and interview